COMING SOON: Community Benefit Round 6!

 When will Round 6 be released?

-Round 6 Request for Letters of Interest will be released in mid June 2017.
+Round 6 Request for Letters of Interest will be released in mid to late July 2017.

-You are not eligible to apply in Round 5 for the same project or program that was previously awarded funding in Round 4 (contract start date January 1, 2017).
+You are not eligible to apply in Round 6 for the same project or program that was previously awarded funding in Round 5 (currently in progress).
 However, you may apply for a project or program that is independent from the one previously funded by HCBF.

 What is the Community Benefit program?